Advisor – Mr. Jeffrey

 Students for Students

-Students for Students focuses on the development of leadership and the promotion of a drug and alcohol-free lifestyle, as well as problems associated with growing up.
-In addition to educational events it provides activities that reinforce positive attitudes toward life.
+Students for Students focus on the development of leadership and the promotion of a drug and alcohol-free lifestyle, as well as problems associated with growing up.
+In addition to educational events, it provides activities that reinforce positive attitudes toward life.
 Social service opportunities, school pride events (Live Life Well Week, Exit With Pride, Prom Promise, and Red Ribbon Campaign) are highlights of this organization.
 Outreach activities are also an important part of this club.
 “Clowns Against Drugs” regularly perform to local 3rd graders on substance abuse prevention and making good choices.
-In this organization students are encouraged to pursue healthy drug free lifestyles and grow in their self-esteem.
+In this organization, students are encouraged to pursue healthy drug-free lifestyles and grow in their self-esteem.
 It is a program operated for and by teens, with adult support.

 Students for the Protection of Animals (SFPA)